Connect with others who understand.

 • Liver or kidney failure

-• Infections such as HIV
+• Infections, such as HIV

-• Autoimmune conditions including lupus and scleroderma
+• Autoimmune conditions, including lupus and scleroderma

-Your doctor may be able to quickly rule many of these conditions based on your medical and family history or simple blood tests.
+Your doctor may be able to quickly rule out many of these conditions based on your medical and family history or simple blood tests.
 Other disorders may require time and repeated tests before they can be confirmed or ruled out.
 The presence of other diseases in addition to pulmonary hypertension may complicate the differential diagnosis and eventually result in multiple diagnoses.

 Find Your Team

-On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 46,000 members come together to ask questions, give advice, and share their stories with those who understand life with PH.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 50,000 members come together to ask questions, give advice, and share their stories with those who understand life with PH.

 Have you been diagnosed with PH?
 Share in the comments below, or start a conversation with others on your Activities page.